igtoth/dynamicbalance/readme.txt

 readme.txt
 Toth, Ighor <toth@ighor.com>
-Dynamic Balancing tool for controlling dynamic balancing of stock market
+This is a  tool for controlling "dynamic balancing" of stock market